cgruver/cgruver/index.md

 ---
 layout: home
+title: Welcome to my Blog and Kubernetes Playground
 description: "A Chronicle of my Adventures In Code - With OpenShift (OKD), Quarkus, and more!
 Blog Dedicated to OpenShift Home Lab Projects with OKD"
 sidebar:
   nav: lab-projects